danhunsaker/calends/docs/php/usage.rst

 .. php:class:: Calends

-   The main entry point to Calends and its functionality. :php:class:`Calends` objects should only be created with the :php:meth:`Calends\\Calends::create` function, and never directly (especially given its values are all unexported ones). :php:class:`Calends` *does* implement the :php:class:`Serializable` interface, though, so it's safe to :php:func:`serialize`\ /\
-   :php:func:`unserialize` instances if you want.
+   The main entry point to Calends and its functionality. :php:class:`Calends` objects can only be created with the :php:meth:`Calends\\Calends::create` function, and not directly. :php:class:`Calends` *does* implement the :php:class:`Serializable` interface, though, so it's safe to :php:func:`serialize`\ /\ :php:func:`unserialize` instances if you want.

 Create
 ------